At IMAS, we run several tagging programs.

 RECORD INFO ABOUT THE TAGGED FISH

 Not sure how to measure a rock lobster or work out its sex?
-NRE Tas has a useful guide here.
+NRE Tasmania has a useful guide here.

 If you catch and report a tagged rock lobster to IMAS during the 2022-23 Tasmanian fishing season, you'll contribute to our research that's helping to keep the fishery sustainable – including the monitoring of lobster growth, population size and movement patterns.
 Plus you'll go into the draw to win great prizes through our Rock Lobster Tag Lottery!

 Record size, sex, catch location and tag number and send the details to IMAS by: